JohnDeved/lynda.com-downloader/README.md

 ## lynda.com-downloader
-lets you download lynda.com videos for free
+a little site/script i wrote that lets you download lynda.com videos for free